Comparing home broadband deals in Brighton

 Additionally, as part of a £80m private investment, some Brighton and Hove areas, including Moulsecoomb, Bevendean, Hanover, Elm Grove and Woodingdean have access to an ultrafast CityFibre network.

 Buying home broadband is now a fairly painless process, but you do need to make sure you get the right deal.
-The table above lists a large selection of unlimited deals, but if you already know the type of broadband package you’re looking for we have dedicated sections of the site for you: broadband with TV or internet only deals, for example, or our section dedicated to business broadband.
+The table above lists a large selection of unlimited deals, but if you already know the type of broadband package you’re looking for, we have dedicated sections of the site for you.
+Here are some searches that might help you:

 Comparing mobile broadband in Brighton